Does My Auto Insurance Cover Car Sharing?

 Liability insurance for car share renters

-If you cause an accident while driving a rented car, your own car insurance policy will help pay for damage to the other driver's car and their medical bills, up to your liability limits.
+If you cause an accident while driving a car rented from a peer-to-peer car share, your car insurance policy probably won't pay for damage to the other driver's car or their medical bills.

 People who frequently rent from car share companies and don't own a car should consider buying non-owner car insurance.
-It's much cheaper than a standard policy, and it allows you to choose higher liability limits, which can help protect you if you get into an expensive crash.
+You can choose higher liability limits, which can help protect you if you get into an expensive crash.
+It's also much cheaper than a standard policy.

 Damage protection for car share renters

-It's unlikely that your personal car insurance policy will pay for damage you cause while driving another vehicle.
+It's unlikely that your personal car insurance policy will pay for damage to your rental car.

-Car share renters usually need to buy extra coverage to help cover repair costs for a car they rent.
+Car share renters usually need to buy extra coverage to help cover repair costs for the car they rent.

 Most companies make it easy to buy extra insurance coverage.
 For example, Turo offers three plans that can help pay for damage you cause to the car you rent.